Tax Preparation Help

 3. Multiply the annualized AMT by the number of months in the short tax year and divide the result by 12.

-For information on the alternative minimum tax for individuals, see the instructions for Form 6251, Alternative Minimum Tax–Individuals.
-For information on the alternative minimum tax for corporations, see Publication 542, or the instructions to Form 4626, Alternative Minimum Tax–Corporations.
+For information on the AMT for individuals, see the Instructions for Form 6251, Alternative Minimum Tax-Individuals.
+For information on the AMT for corporations, see Publication 542, or the Instructions to Form 4626, Alternative Minimum Tax-Corporations.

 Improper Tax Year